NVSL/CSE141pp-Tool-Moneta/memorytrace/README.md

 After setup is complete, you can run an example from the "Examples" directory.
 The examples must be first compiled by running `make`.
 The resulting executables are stored in the `Examples/build` directory.
 As an example, if we wanted to compile `sorting.cpp` in `Examples/src/sorting.cpp`, we can run `make sorting` and the resulting executable will be stored as `Examples/build/sorting`.

-Once compiliation is done, open up the notebook with the command mentioned in the previous section to generate and load the trace (more on this in the following sections).
+Once compiliation is done, open up the notebook with the command mentioned in the previous section to generate and load the trace.

-# Generating a Trace
+### Generating a Trace

 After opening `MemoryTracer.ipynb`, select the first cell and press `Shift+Enter`.